The Mitchell Library Reading Room is temporarily closed for refurbishment. More information ›

 Presence of certain drugs

-It is also an offence to drive with morphine or cocaine present, but these substances will not be detected by saliva swab.
+It is also an offence to drive with morphine present, but this substance will not be detected by saliva swab.

 The police have the powers to test drivers for the presence of these drugs.
 Mobile drug testing (MDT) involves a saliva test using drug screening equipment.
 If the initial saliva test indicates positive, then the driver must undertake a second saliva swab at a mobile drug bus or police station.